EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 	* <img src="https://user-images.githubusercontent.com/108900299/197309794-404dbe92-6509-485a-8b1f-59f71d965584.png" height="300">
     * <img src="https://user-images.githubusercontent.com/108900299/199398759-7db86406-0c13-4f68-8545-4857d1a507ea.png" height="300">
 3. Switch to Desktop Mode
-4. Open the `home/deck/.local/share/Steam/steamapps/common/Steam Controller Configs/STEAMUSERID/config/` folder
+4. Open the `/home/deck/.local/share/Steam/steamapps/common/Steam Controller Configs/STEAMUSERID/config/` folder
 	* `STEAMUSERID` is a random string of numbers associated with your Steam account.
-It is unique to your profile.
+It is unique to your profile
+    * `~/.local` is an invisible folder by default.
+In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
 5. Locate the folder associated with your game
 	* If you do not see it, it may be one of the folders with a random string of numbers
 6. Copy the template in the folder to another folder of your choice